REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds: Related Work

 \subsection{Grasp Detection}

-Existing grasp detection methods are generally divided into two categories: model-based and model-free.
-The model-based methods usually use physical analysis tools\cite{c6,c7,c14} to generate grasps on models and then register observed points with the objects.
-Some works improve performance by improving the pose estimation accuracy\cite{c21}, {however, it is difficult to generalize these methods to generic objects without 3D models}.
-In contrast, model-free methods based on deep learning can generalize to novel objects.
+Existing grasp detection methods are generally divided into two categories: model-based and model-free. {The model-based works obtain grasps on models using physical analysis\cite{c6,c7,c13,c14} and then register the observed points with models.
+However, it is tricky to generalize them to generic objects without models, while model-free methods based on deep learning can be conveniently transferred to novel objects.}

-Some model-free works detect grasps by assessing grasp robustness of sampled grasps.
-Dex-net\cite{c11} uses GQ-CNN to learn a robustness metric based on depth images.
-GPD\cite{c16} and PointNetGPD\cite{c17} both perform a classification to identify graspable regions based on point clouds.
-Mousavian et al.\cite{c23} use a variational autoencoder to sample grasps and an evaluator to assess these grasp candidates.
+Many model-free methods first sample grasp candidates and then assess the quality scores.
+Lenz et al. present a sliding window approach to predict whether each patch contains a potential grasp\cite{c9}.
+Dex-Net\cite{c11,dexnet4}, GPD\cite{c16} and PointNetGPD\cite{c17} tackle the problem by training classifiers based on depth maps and point clouds.
+When input point clouds are sparse and noisy, the sampling method based on the Darboux frame has low efficiency\cite{c18}.
+Mousavian et al. design a variational autoencoder to sample grasps rather than heuristic sampling\cite{c23,c24}.
+Nevertheless, repetitive scanning candidates and classifying take lots of time.

-And some methods are inspired by object detection based on RGB or RGB-D images.
-Lenz et al.\cite{c9} propose a sliding window approach, which utilizes a classifier to predict if a patch contains a potential grasp.
-However, repetitive scanning patches or candidates and classifying take lots of time.
-Redmon et al.\cite{c8} propose a one-shot detection method using an end-to-end network instead of sliding windows based on RGD images.
-Following it, several works\cite{c10, c25, c26, c27, c28, c29} make a series of improvements and achieve better performance.
-Nevertheless, these methods struggle to find the optimal grasp because of the lacking consideration of surface geometric information and grasp quality metrics.
+In contrast, Redmon et al. design an end-to-end network instead of sliding windows based on RGB-D images\cite{c8}.
+Following it, some works\cite{c10, c25, c26, c27, c28, c29} make a series of improvements and achieve better performance.
+GG-CNN\cite{ggcnn} predicts grasps for each pixel in depth maps.
+However, they struggle to find the optimal grasp due to the lack of physics information and grasp quality scores.

-The recent work, S$^4$G\cite{c18} directly regresses grasps from single-point features extracted by PointNet++. {Though the features contain group information, they acquire less shape awareness by lack of modeling the local spatial layout\cite{c31}.
-When grasping is performed on an area, the less shape awareness leads to less accurate grasp detection.
-We present a detection network based on region features, which have a large receptive field to effectively combine local features.}
+With a proliferation of 3D vision-based deep-learning techniques, some works\cite{c18,c19,pointnet++grasp} focus on predicting grasps based on 3D feature extractors\cite{c4, c5, voxnet}.
+The recent work, S$^4$G\cite{c18}, directly regresses grasps from single-point features extracted by PointNet++\cite{c4}. {Though PointNet++ can extract the group information, single-point features acquire less shape awareness by lack of modeling the local spatial layout\cite{c31}, which leads to less accurate grasp detection.
+So we present a network based on grasp regions and gripper closing areas to obtain local shape information of grasps effectively.}